$\ell^p\big(\mathbb Z^d\big)$-estimates for discrete operators of Radon type: Maximal functions and vector-valued estimates: Vector-valued maximal estimates for truncated singular integral operators

 The strategy of the proof of Theorem \ref{thm:12} is much the same as for the proof of the result for averaging operators from Section \ref{sec:4}.
-However, there are some subtle changes which could cause some confusions.
-Therefore, for the convenience of the reader we provide all details.
+However, there are some changes which could cause some confusions.
+Therefore, for the convenience of the reader we indicate the places where the changes have to be done.